Indian Army ranks and insignia: Officers

-Dress insignia are in Gold/Black/Silver based on regiments of the officers commissioned

 In the Indian Army, officer cadets are known as Gentlemen Cadets or Lady Cadets.
-Gentlemen Cadets (GCs) join the Indian Military Academy (IMA)/Officer's Training Academy (OTA) after going through the Service Selection Board (S.S.B.) interview.
-Gentlemen Cadets undergo a pre-commission training programme at IMA/OTA, which is equally divided into terms.
+Gentlemen Cadets (GCs) join the National Defence Academy (NDA), Indian Military Academy (IMA)/Officer's Training Academy (OTA) after going through the Service Selection Board (SSB) interview.
+Gentlemen Cadets undergo a pre-commission training programme at NDA, IMA/OTA, which is equally divided into terms.

 Junior commissioned officers

 Junior commissioned officers are promoted from non-commissioned officers and are broadly equivalent to warrant officers in the British Army.
-Senior non-commissioned officers are promoted to JCO rank on the basis of merit and seniority, restricted by the number of vacancies.
-In between the Commissioned Officer and the NCOs lies the Junior Commissioned Officers.
+Senior non-commissioned officers are promoted to JCO rank on the basis of merit and seniority, restricted to the number of vacancies.
+In between the Commissioned Officers and the NCOs lie the Junior Commissioned Officers.
 They are treated with great respect as they have a minimum of 28 yrs and over service and are referred to as Sahab by all ranks.

-The current living recipients of the Param Veer Chakra are all from JCO ranks namely Bana Singh Retd, Sanjay Kumar, and Yogendra Singh Yadav.

-JCOs are entrusted with supervisory roles and the three JCO ranks are Subedar Major, Subedar and Naib Subedar.
-JCOs are equivalent in status to Group B (Gazetted) of Government of India.

-Junior commissioned officers are treated as a separate class and hold many additional privileges.
+The current living recipients of the Param Veer Chakra are all from JCO ranks, namely Bana Singh Retd, Sanjay Kumar, and Yogendra Singh Yadav.
+JCOs are entrusted with supervisory roles, and the three JCO ranks are Subedar Major, Subedar, and Naib Subedar.
+JCOs are equivalent in status to Group B (Gazetted) of the Government of India.Junior commissioned officers are treated as a separate class and hold many additional privileges.
 In the army, they have a separate mess (the JCO's mess), get well-furnished family quarters, and are authorized to travel in AC II-tier on the railways.

-JCOs are currently enrolled as jawans and few of them get promoted to officers over a period of time-based on their performance and on their ability to clear promotion examinations.
+JCOs are currently enrolled as jawans and a few of them get promoted to officers over a period of time-based on their performance and on their ability to clear promotion examinations.
 A few JCOs are directly enrolled as religious teachers and in certain technical arms such as the Corps of Engineers.
 As of 2021, the Indian Army is discussing a proposal to directly enrol Junior Commissioned Officers (JCOs) in all arms of the service to address the shortage of commissioned officers.
 According to the proposal, the Indian Army will directly induct JCOs who have cleared the Services Selection Board (SSB) interview.
-The UPSC will conduct an entrance examination, which would be followed by an SSB interview and a medical examination.
+The UPSC will conduct an entrance examination, which will be followed by an SSB interview and a medical examination.
 Selected candidates would then be trained for one and a half years before joining the units as JCOs.
 Subsequently, they would be promoted to officers up to the rank of Colonels based on their length of service and qualifications.